From Bournemouth to Blackpool, the best and worst party conference locations

 Manchester

 Friends insist it’s great place to live and work but I’m not entirely sold on Manchester.
 It has some impressive Victorian architecture but there’s something rather austere about the place.
-The monstrously gothic town hall is a case in point.
+The monstrous gothic town hall is a case in point.
 I’m biased because Forest is banned from hosting events in the town hall due to our tobacco industry connections, but I’m not sure I would want to organise an event there anyway.
 It’s the sort of place where only the Addams Family could feel at home.
 Conference-wise however Manchester is a significant improvement on Blackpool, which it replaced, because the hotels are, in general, significantly better.
-And while the weather may be very similar, at least there’s more protection from the wind and the rain!
+And while the weather may be very similar, at least there’s more protection from the wind and rain!

 Good: Some good hotels and restaurants